The Driving Test

 - your vehicle does not show the correct discs or L plates,

 The driving test will determine if you have the skills necessary to progress to being a full driving licence holder.
-It includes questions on the Rules of the Road and how your vehicle works and then assesses your driving skills while you drive in different road and traffic conditions.
+It includes questions on the Rules of the Road and how your vehicle works.
+The test assesses your driving skills while you drive in different road and traffic conditions.

 The driver tester will evaluate your driving skills using the Driving Test Report Form.
-A complete version of this form is in `
+A complete version of this form is in appendix 6.

 Before undergoing the test you should have achieved a level of knowledge and skill that will satisfy the tester that you are entitled to a full licence.